- Visitor Experience

 How do I get a job here?

-The Art Center has a small staff with six full-time staff members, two part-time staff, and a handful of season staff, primarily supporting event rentals.
-Art Center opportunities, including internships, are posted at torpedofactory.org/jobs.
+Art Center opportunities are posted at torpedofactory.org/jobs.
 All applications will need to pass through the City of Alexandria’s hiring process.

 Tenant organizations also have staff in the building.
 Many artists have studio assistants to help manage their spaces, too.